jceminer/cn_gpu_miner/README.md

 On Windows 7 you will probably have no GPU detected at all.
 Windows 7 is not supported.

 #### Q. The OpenCL compilation fails
-nVidia OpenCL driver and cards older than the HD7000 may cause such an error.
-They are not supported yet.
+nVidia OpenCL driver and cards older than the HD6000 may cause such an error.
+They are not supported yet.\
+The _0.2.10_ error is fixed starting from 0.33b6

 #### Q. My hashrate is zero or almost zero
 Lower the parameters, and focus first on the multi_hash.